All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 People who have a severe alcohol disorder are particularly at risk of experiencing seizures and convulsions if they stop drinking.

-Anyone who has been drinking for a long time is likely to have high levels of alcohol in their body and will feel unpleasant withdrawal symptoms which can only be relieved by drinking alcohol.
+Anyone who has been drinking for a long time is likely to have high levels of alcohol in their body and will feel unpleasant drug and alcohol withdrawal symptoms which can only be relieved by drinking alcohol.

 This maintains the process of physical dependence.

-Doctors use substitute drugs to perform detox as they reduce withdrawal symptoms and do not cause psychological dependence.
+Doctors use substitute drugs to perform detox as they reduce drug and alcohol withdrawal symptoms and do not cause psychological dependence.

 As soon as the alcohol levels have been stabilised and withdrawal symptoms are under control, people can start to commence a 3–4-week treatment programme that will address the emotional factors that contributed to their addiction.